alessandrofama/wwise-godot-integration/README.md

 [![Wwise logo](/wwise-logo.png)](https://www.audiokinetic.com/products/wwise/)
 [![Godot Engine logo](/godot-logo.png)](https://godotengine.org)

 Welcome!
 This repository provides an integration of [Audiokinetic's Wwise audio middleware](https://www.audiokinetic.com/products/wwise/) into the [Godot game engine](https://godotengine.org).
-At the moment, Wwise version 2019.2.1.7250 is supported.
+At the moment, Wwise version 2021.1.4.7707 is supported.
+Older versions can be downloaded in the releases section of the repository.

 ## Features